‘The Bachelor’ Contestant Tayshia Stands By Her Warning To Colton About Cassie

 In an Instagram post after the show, Tayshia said that she knows she deserves to be happy and has a lot to offer potential mates.
 She also said that Tayshia 2.0 is coming, so she will most likely be making another appearance in the public eye in the near future.

-The Bachelorette premieres on Monday, May 13 at 8 p.p.
+The Bachelorette premieres on Monday, May 13, at 8 p.m.
 Eastern Time on ABC.